samcat437/Milestone-2/README.md

 [Google Fonts](https://fonts.google.com/) : Google Fonts provided the font "Nanum Gothic" and "Gochi Hand" in order to customise and stylise the text.

-[Colorzilla](https://www.colorzilla.com/gradient-editor/) : Colorzilla has an ultimate CSS gradient generator that I used to generate the CSS for the background colors of my lesson.html page.
+[Colorzilla](https://www.colorzilla.com/gradient-editor/) : Colorzilla has an ultimate CSS gradient generator that I used to generate the CSS for the background colours of my lesson.html page.

-[Coolors](https://coolors.co/) : Coolors is a colour palette generator I used to create colors that worked together for the site.
+[Coolors](https://coolors.co/) : Coolors is a colour palette generator I used to create colours that worked together for the site.

 [html-css-js.com](https://html-css-js.com/html/character-codes/) : I used this page to generate the emojis for my lesson.html page.